Arguably, tourism can deliver socio-cultural transformations (Ratz, 2000; Sebastian and Rajagopalan, 2009). The

 ;

 Sheldon and Abenoja, 2001; Choi and Sirakaya, 2006).
-A number
+As the transformation process is

 The literature indicates that clusters require leadership to grow and that direction can originate from

-more detailed study into the tourism transformation process.
+government, as well as from the private sector (Pavlovich, 2003; McLennan, 2005).
+Other research shows.
 It has been argued that more rapid and intense tourism development may have a less beneficial effect on societies than smaller scale development (de Kadt, 1979; Pierce, 1989; Ratz, 2000).